-The average person needs around 2,000 calories a day but this will change based on your height, weight, age and daily physical activity.
-So, the more you exercise, the more calories you will need to burn to lose weight.
+The average person needs around 2,000 calories a day, but this will change based on your height, weight, age, and daily physical activity.
+So, the more you exercise, the more calories you will burn, which leads you to lose weight.

 - If you weigh around 125 pounds, you will burn around 420 calories per hour rowing at a moderate pace.
 At an increased intensity, you will burn around 510 calories per hour.

 - If you weigh around 155 pounds, you will burn around 520 calories per hour rowing at a moderate pace.
 This will increase to around 630 calories per hour at an increased intensity.

 - If you weigh around 185 pounds, you will burn around a 620 calorie-burn rate per hour rowing at a moderate pace.
 This will increase to around 750 calories per hour at an increased intensity.